What is Continuous Integration?

 Why is it important to us

-Our software products must be continuously adapted to new market necessities and technologies.
+Our software products must be continually adapted to new market necessities and technologies.
 Therefore, the new functionalities, data and corrections must be delivered quickly.
-That is why more developers must work together in the same features.
+That is why more developers work together in the same features.

-We also don’t wants to create new errors when adding something new to the software or by correcting an existing feature.
-Especially we want our other colleagues to continue their work after we make some changes in some other parts.
+We also do not want to create new errors when adding something new to the software or by correcting an existing feature.
+Especially we want our colleagues to continue their work.

 A small example where Continuous Integration is needed